Friends season 10

-The tenth and final season of Friends, an American sitcom created by David Crane and Marta Kauffman, premiered on NBC on September 25, 2003.
-Friends was produced by Bright/Kauffman/Crane Productions, in association with Warner Bros.
-Television.
-The season contains 17 episodes (with 5 double-length episodes, including the premiere and finale) and concluded airing on May 6, 2004.
+The tenth and final season of the American television sitcom Friends aired on NBC from September 25, 2003 to May 6, 2004.

 Season synopsis

-The season premiere opens in Barbados, where the season 9 finale ended: Joey sees Ross, his best friend, and Charlie, his ex-girlfriend, kissing in the hotel lobby, then goes to Rachel's room, where the two of them also kiss.
+The season premiere opens in Barbados, where the ninth season finale ended: Joey sees Ross, his best friend, and Charlie, his ex-girlfriend, kissing in the hotel lobby, then goes to Rachel's room, where the two of them also kiss.
 However, before going further, they decide to seek Ross' approval, but Ross finds them kissing, back in Manhattan, before they can approach him.
 Ross tries to hide his hurt, to no avail.
 Joey eventually talks to Ross about the situation and Ross seems to give his blessings.
 After several obstacles prevent Joey and Rachel from consummating their relationship (including Joey unable to untie Rachel's bra and Rachel accidentally kneeing Joey in the crotch), they decide to remain platonic.
 By the sixth episode, Ross is single again when Charlie reunites with her ex-boyfriend.